freedom-finance-stack/card-auth-server/CONTRIBUTING.md

 ####  Java Language Formatting Guidelines

-Java files in the Secure Auth Server codebase are automatically formatted using the [Spotless Maven plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven).
+Java files in the Card Auth Server codebase are automatically formatted using the [Spotless Maven plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven).
 The formatting check is run automatically via the precommit task, but it can be run explicitly with:

 ```
 mvn spotless:apply